There’s no room for error when deciding what to pack for Iceland…

 These are the two I used.
 The cable knit scarf was perfect in two ways.
 I was kept warm and it gave me a pop of color and “style” to my outfits.
 I was desperate to look halfway cute but it’s so hard when you need to bundle up!
 A colorful scarf can help that.

 And these gloves were great, although I would say they wouldn’t be warm enough if you’re here in the height of winter.
-You’d need to pack something more like these.
-I need my fingers for my camera and phone so to have the option of uncovering them and covering them without taking off my gloves was clutch.
+So make sure to choose mega warm ones if you’re visiting in winter.

 12. Water Bottle

-Regardless if you’re going in winter or summer, and if it’s cold or not, if the sun is out, you have a chance of burning or increasing your chances of skin damage.
-Bring along a small sunscreen stick because you’ll just need it for your face as it’s unlikely any other part of your body won’t be covered!
+Regardless of whether you’re going in winter or summer, and if it’s cold or not, if the sun is out, you have a chance of burning or increasing your chances of skin damage.
+Bring along a small sunscreen stick, at the least, because you’ll just need it for your face as it’s unlikely any other part of your body won’t be covered!

 On a similar note, bring lotion and chapstick.
 The wind is harsh and drying so you’ll want to moisturize.
 My lips were like sandpaper some days!
 Don’t forget about your skin when deciding what to pack for Iceland.